 Computational Hours Needed

 How many compute hours will your project require in CY 2017?
+Please state this requirement normalized to a Hopper-equivalent core hour if possible.
 Include all hours your project will need to reach the goals you listed in 2.2 above.

 If you expect to receive significant allocations from sources other than NERSC, please list them here.
 If you expect to need more compute hours in 2017 than you used at NERSC in 2013, what is the primary factor driving the need for more hours?